-Healthy fish and chips is a much lower fat version of the traditional favourite.
-It is baked rather than fried, and I've also used sweet potatoes rather than white potatoes.
-But it still has the delicious taste and texture that you'd want from fish and chips.
-As the recipe uses frozen fish and is very simple to prepare, it also makes the perfect healthy mid week family meal.
+Healthy fish and chips is a much lower fat, gluten free version of the traditional chip shop takeaway.
+It is baked rather than fried, and made with sweet potatoes rather than white potatoes.
+But it still has the delicious taste and crispy texture that you'd want.
+And this healthy gluten free fish and chips recipe with frozen fish is very simple to prepare, and makes the perfect healthy mid week family meal.

 The NHS recommends that we should be eating at least two portions of fish a week.
 One of those should be oily fish (see this quick recipe for mackerel pate if you are looking for an easy recipe for oily fish).
 But whilst white fish does not contain such a high level of healthy omega oils as oily fish, it's still a very healthy choice.
 It's an excellent source of low fat protein, and packed with vitamins and minerals.
-Healthy fish and chips is a family friendly way of including a portion of fish in your diet.
+Healthy fish and chips is a family friendly easy fish recipe.

 Using sweet potatoes rather than white potatoes makes this recipe a healthier option.
 Sweet potatoes are high in fibre, vitamins and minerals.
 And unlike white potatoes, they count as one of your 5 A day.

 This recipe also uses olive oil.
 Whilst some of the nutritional value may be lost in cooking, olive oil is still a healthy choice.
 It's a key ingredient in the Mediterranean diet, which has proven health benefits including a healthier heart.